peb-adr/ram-watch-cheat-engine/README.md

 - `'normal'` - the initial layout style skyweiss used
 - `'mono'` - a more streamlined version of the normal layout using a monospaced font and horizontally alligning memory values
 - `'render'` - an upscaled version of the mono layout for better quality when rendering videos
+- `'spongeboy'` - the render layout using the 'Spongeboy Me Bob' font and greenscreen'd for easier post editing

 Layouts are defined in `games\bfbb_layouts.lua`.
 Here you can adjust positioning and other parameters of the components.